IronWill79/Rotten-GameOff2019/README.md

 * Add other directional keys such as `IOP;/.,K` for users without a full sized keyboard
 * Add ability to remap controls
 * Rework into ES2015 modules using `<script type="module" src="https://github.com/ondras/rot.js/raw/master/lib/index.js">`
+* Change to graphical mode after creating some graphics